software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 The generation of a Formula is similar to the generation of a tree, as it is recursive.
 Claessen and Hughes warn of the risks of generating arbitrary recursive User Defined Type  in their paper : Quick Check A Lightweight Tool for Random Testing of Haskell Programs, by Koen Claessen, John Hughes, specifically the section 3.2 Generators for User-Defined Types https://www.eecs.northwestern.edu/~robby/courses/395-495-2009-fall/quick.pdf.

-For our tests we would like to generate an arbitary length formula, with an arbitrary  distribution of operators, depth and balance.
+For our tests, we would like to generate an arbitrary length formula, with an arbitrary  distribution of operators, depth and balance.

 The functional specifications for this are that the formula should:
 * Contain at least one proposition
 * Contains zero or more of the operators
     * negation
     * implication
-    * equivalance
+    * equivalence
     * disjunction
     * conjunction
 * There can be many different proposition names, but there should be a bias for propositions turning up multiple times in a formula.
-* There can be multiple formulas witin a conjunction or disjunction, with at least 2.
-We have a preferecnce for shorter, deeper trees, which, in turn, implies a bias towards shorter lists of formulas.
+* There can be multiple formulas within a conjunction or disjunction, with at least 2.
+We prefer shorter, deeper trees, which, in turn, implies a bias towards shorter lists of formulas.
 * The formula should be arbitrarily ballanced.

 The non-functional specifications for this is that the formula should Terminate

 ## Program ##

-In order for quickcheck to generate tests for a type, that type has to implement the class `Arbitrary`, which has the `arbritary` function which returns an arbritary value of the type.
+For QuickCheck to generate tests for a type, that type has to implement the class `Arbitrary`, which has the `arbitrary` function which returns an arbitrary value of the type.

-It is noted in the Claessen and Hughes paper that one should be carefull with recursive USer Defined Types to exclude the chance of an infinite recursion.
+It is noted in the Claessen and Hughes paper that one should be careful with recursive User Defined Types to exclude the chance of an infinite recursion.
 The mechanism we use for this is QuickChecks' `sized` function.
 We use the input from sized as a terminating reducer for our User Defined Type generator:  `formGen`.

 ````haskell
 instance Arbitrary Form where